sdx-workshop/sdx-submissions/paper.md

 $$
 for $i > 1$ and we set $\mathbf{s}_1(t)$ as the constrained source.

-## Enforcing coherency with autoregressive inpainting
+## Enforcing coherency with auto-regressive inpainting

 To tackle the problem of singer identity switching, we propose to split the mixture into overlapping segments and perform posterior sampling sequentially.
 The mixture of the segment and the overlapping part of the previous separated segment are used as condition.